spine-tools/SpineOpt.jl/docs/src/how_to/retrofitting.md

 ### Model Structure

-For simplicity, the example model spans 20 hour with an hourly resolution for both operationa and investment.
-Investment decisions are modelled as continuous value by defining the paramter `unit_investment_variable_type`="unit_investment_variable_type_continuous".
+For simplicity, the example model spans 20 hour with an hourly resolution for both operations and investment.
+Investment decisions are modelled as continuous value by defining the parameter `investment_variable_type`="continuous".

 The complete model configuration is provided below:
 ![Complete model specification](./retrofit_material/example_1_system_complete.png)